daironsib/RSLang/README.md

 ---

-You can see the url of our application here: (here we have to pass deploy link)
+You can see the url of our application here: (https://rolling-scopes-school.github.io/daironsib-JSFE2022Q1/rs-lang/)

 ---